-Full GC is an important phase in the garbage collection process.
+Full GC is an important event in the garbage collection process.
 During this full GC phase, garbage is collected from all the regions in the JVM heap (Young, Old, Perm, Metaspace).
-During this phase, JVM is paused.
-No customer transactions will be processed, and JVM will use all the CPU cycles to perform garbage collection.
+Full GC tends to evict more objects from memory, as it runs across all generations.
+A Full GC event has multiple phases.
+Certain phases of the Full GC event (like ‘initial-mark, ‘remark’, ‘cleanup’,..) pauses all the application threads that are running the JVM.
+During this period, no customer transactions will be processed.
+JVM will use all the CPU cycles to perform garbage collection.
 Due to that CPU consumption will be quite high.
 Thus in general full GCs aren’t desired.
 Needless to ask the desirability of consecutive full GCs.
 Consecutive full GCs will cause following problems:

 - CPU consumption will spike up.